ISLAMIC

 Iftikhar Ahmad is a comparative labour law expert and Founder of the Centre for Labour Research, Pakistan.
 He heads the Labour Law Department at the WageIndicator Foundation, where he has helped raise awareness about labour rights in more than 100 countries.

 Iftikhar is a member of the Labour Expert Group, constituted on the advice of the Prime Minister of Pakistan, to provide social protection to the informal economy workers.
 While working in the field of labour since 2006, he has been engaged with the Government of Pakistan, International Labour Organization and the World Bank on the labour market and legislative reform issues.
-He has recently completed his pioneering work on the first de jure Labour Rights Index, comparing labour laws of 115 countries on more than 40 evaluation criteria.
+He is currently working on the third edition of the Labour Rights Index.
+The Index is his pioneering work as the first de jure Labour Rights Index, comparing labour laws of 145 countries on more than 40 evaluation criteria.

 Iftikhar obtained his Master’s from the Industrial and Labour Relations School at Cornell University as a Fulbright scholar.